15 Types of Flatfish to Eat in the Ocean: The Ultimate Guide

 14. Petrale Sole

 Because they come from the same family, all of these species share some similar characteristics in appearance.
-Here are some identification guide for the Best 15 Types of Flat fish to Eat in the Ocean
+Here are some identification guides for the Best 15 Types of Flatfish to Eat in the Ocean

 Brill

 Brill is a variety of names that are based on various locations or even countries.
-In Finland, there is a Finnish name for brill is, Silokampela, and the name in Portugal, the Portuguese name is Rodovalho.
+In Finland, there is a Finnish name for Brill, Silokampela, and the name in Portugal, the Portuguese name is Rodovalho.

 Brill fish Types of Flatfish